Martin Mansergh

-Martin George Southcote Mansergh (born 31 December 1946) is an Irish former Fianna Fáil politician who served as a Minister of State from 2008 to 2011.
+Martin George Southcote Mansergh (31 December 1946 – 26 September 2025) was an Irish Fianna Fáil politician who served as a Minister of State from 2008 to 2011.
 He served as a Teachta Dála (TD) for the Tipperary South constituency from 2007 to 2011.
 He was a Senator for the Agricultural Panel from 2002 to 2007.
 He played a leading role in developing Fianna Fáil policy on Northern Ireland.

-Early and personal life
+Background

-Mansergh was born on 31 December 1946 in Woking, Surrey, England to Diana Mary (née Keeton) and Professor Nicholas Mansergh OBE, a Tipperary-born Irish historian.
-Although born in England, Mansergh's forefathers were part of the Anglo-Irish Protestant Ascendancy and arrived in Ireland with Oliver Cromwell.
+Mansergh was born on 31 December 1946 in Woking, Surrey, England, to Diana Mary (née Keeton) and Nicholas Mansergh, a County Tipperary-born Irish historian.
+His forefathers were part of the Anglo-Irish Protestant Ascendancy and arrived in Ireland with Oliver Cromwell.
 He was raised in England and lived in the Cambridgeshire town of Little Shelford.
-He was educated at The King's School, Canterbury and Christ Church, Oxford, studying Politics, Philosophy and Economics and obtaining a Doctorate in philosophy for a study of pre-revolutionary French history.
-Mansergh is a member of the Church of Ireland.
+Mansergh was educated at The King's School, Canterbury, and Christ Church, Oxford, where he studied Politics, Philosophy and Economics and obtained a PhD in pre-revolutionary French history.
+A member of the Church of Ireland, he was married to Elizabeth (née Young), the daughter of a Glasgow doctor, with whom he had four daughters and one son.
 He sat on the board of Bolton Library for several years.

+Mansergh died from a heart attack in the Western Sahara, on 26 September 2025, at the age of 78.
+He was on a trip there with other retired parliamentarians.